 And who was N.T. ?

-If anyone has further information on Kevin Banks or knows his whereabouts please contact me at email@example.com.
-Maybe one day I can update this blog post with the heading "mystery solved".
+If anyone has further information on Kevin Banks or knows his whereabouts please contact me at firstname.lastname@example.org.
+Maybe one day I can update this blog post with the heading: "mystery solved" with Banks recounting his experiences as an intern and artist at Marvel.

 Postscript: All roads lead to other roads, some often surprising or exciting.
 B. Cameron White, AKA Shakor, knew Kevin Banks many years ago, but while White was a comic book fan, his muse took him on a different artistic path.
 He has an art gallery in New Orleans, but you can visit his website and take a peek at his distinctive work.
 One painting that impressed me greatly is "Jazz Combo on Canvas":